 Rub a few drops of bergamot directly on wrists, feet and stomach to enhance relaxation.

 2 oz. grape seed oil

-Blend all ingredients into an amber glass jar.
+Blend all ingredients into an amber glass jar (You can find this Here under containers).
 Massage into your entire body, 2-3 times per month or massage into hands and neck daily, or massage into the bottoms of your feet before going to bed at night.